kno3comma14/personal-posts/wasm/wasm-introduction.md

 A valuable note for the reader could be a list of different languages that compile to WebAssembly, if you want this resource please go to this [link](https://github.com/appcypher/awesome-wasm-langs)
 ## How WebAssembly works?
-We already gave you a brief description of multiple aspects around WebAssembly, now we will provide the it works.
-For this purpose we will be using two different approches
+We already gave you a brief description of multiple aspects around WebAssembly, now we will explain how it works.
+First, we will introduce the general process describing any step of the development life cycle.
+After this explanation, we will show you all the development life cycle using two different practical examples:
+1) Using wat => WASM, we will write some code using a textual representation named **wat** and will compile to WASM.
+2) Using Rust => WASM, we will write some code using [Rust](https://www.rust-lang.org/) and will compile to WASM.
+### General process
+TODO: Explain the general process of the development life cycle.

+### Time to practice!
+TODO: Expose two different approaches to develop a simple WASM application

 ## Conclusion
 In this article we talked about [WebAssembly](https://webassembly.org/) and explored the basic concepts and pilars of this amazing technology.
 In the next part of this series of articles we will take these concepts to the practice.